-Third grade students search for explanations of how things work and why things happen as they begin to see the bigger world, including issues of justice and fairness.
+Third grade students search for explanations of how things work and why things happen, including issues of justice and fairness, as they begin to see the bigger world.

-The social-emotional curriculum is developed as carefully as the academic program.
-Reading and writing are a daily part of third grade life, through the workshop model developed by Teachers College at Columbia University, research reports, personal narratives, fairy tale adaptations, and opinion writing.
+The social emotional curriculum is developed as carefully as the academic program.
+Reading and writing are a daily part of third grade life, through the workshop model, research reports, personal narratives, fairy tale adaptations, and opinion writing.
 Students become increasingly adept at applying math to real-life situations.

-Character education promotes good citizenship and developing awareness of self-identity.
-Responsive Classroom and Meridian CARES expectations provide a framework for building a caring classroom and school community.
+Social emotional learning (SEL) promotes good citizenship and developing awareness of self-identity.
+Responsive Classroom and Meridian Cares expectations provide a framework for building a caring classroom and school community.
 Having a positive attitude toward learning and empathy for others are emphasized.
 Third graders transition from being “little buddies” to being role models as “big buddies” of the kindergartners.
-Service learning is developed through projects that reflect the year-long study nonprofits in the local community.

-Literacy is integrated into many third grade activities.
+Literacy is integrated into the majority of third grade activities.
 Students read fiction and nonfiction texts for a variety of purposes: to gather information, to prepare for discussions, and for enjoyment.
-Readers and Writers workshops guide quality compositions of narratives, reports, and poetry.
-A focus on grammar and spelling allows students to deepen their literacy skills.
+Writer’s Workshop guides quality compositions of narratives, informational reports, fiction writing, and poetry.
+A focus on grammar and spelling, by utilizing the Wired for Reading curriculum, allows students to decode unknown words in reading as well as strengthen their ability to become independent writers.
+Reader’s Workshop helps students transition from learning to read to reading to learn, and practices deeper comprehension skills such as predicting and inferring while finding evidence within text.
 Book groups and writing partnerships foster the sharing of perspectives, and group presentations enhance public speaking skills.

-Math is a tool for reasoning and problem solving.
+Math is a tool for reasoning and problem-solving.
 In third grade, students move from concrete to abstract thinking.
-They work individually and in differentiated groups, using math tools and games to explore computation skills, logical thinking, and problem-solving strategies.
-Math manipulatives are gradually replaced by mental and written math.
-Number sense and algebraic thinking appear in much third grade math—multiplication through grouping, skip counting, arrays, and notation; drawing connections to division; and working with fractions.
+They work individually and in differentiated groups, using math tools and games to explore computational skills, logical thinking, and problem-solving strategies.
+Math manipulatives are gradually replaced with mental and written math.
+Number sense and algebraic thinking appear frequently in third grade math—multiplication through grouping, skip counting, arrays, and notation; drawing connections to division; and working with fractions.
 Data interpretation encompasses graphs, charts, and line plots; measurement extends to perimeter, area, and volume.
-Third graders work with the Bridges in Mathematics and the accompanying Applied Math as well as Eureka curricula.
+Third graders work with the Bridges in Mathematics and the accompanying Applied Math curricula.